rebeccacombs/cbr-to-kepub/webapp/DEPLOY.md

 That's it!
 Your app will be live in ~2 minutes.

 ## Environment Variables
-None required for basic functionality.
+None required - this is a static site.

 ## Post-Deployment
 - Share the Vercel URL with your friend
-- They can drag & drop CBR files and download KEPUB files
+- They can download the Python script and run it locally
-- No installation needed!
+- No server-side processing - all conversion happens on their computer

 ## Troubleshooting